Part 2: Calibration & Imaging of J1849+3024

 ######################

-One of the main advantages with scripting is that we can set variables to be used across the entire script.
-While for many data sets, the calibration may remain similar, these variables are often different between data sets but are common within the script, e.g. targets, phase cals, experiment names and antennas.
-By setting such variables it means we only have to adjust a few lines of code to adapt these scripts to other data.
+One of the main advantages of scripting is that we can set variables to be used throughout the entire script.
+While the calibration may remain similar for many data sets, these variables often differ between data sets but are common within the script, such as targets, phase calibrators, experiment names, and antennas.
+By setting such variables, we only need to adjust a few lines of code to adapt these scripts to other data.
+In this case, we are setting the target name, phase calibrator name, and reference antenna as variables, because they will be used multiple times.

 Lines 40-78: